-ECL acknowledges its obligations to assess and to manage its climate impact and to target carbon neutrality by 2030.
-As part of this ECL will commit to the following:
+ECL acknowledges its obligations to assessing and managing its climate impact and targeting carbon neutrality by 2030.
+As part of this it will commit to the following:

-- Support the CCHL Group to develop Group-wide sustainability targets. - Progressing the Carbon Reduction Plan to reduce its carbon footprint. - Seek to identify other sustainability targets that it can report against. - Focus on continuous improvement of the Company's activities to ensure efficient and economic utilisation of available resources. - Focusing on opportunities to reduce EcoCentral's dependance on exporting communities by working with business and industry to identify and implement domestic solutions. - Continue in its journey towards integrated reporting.
+- Support the CCHL Group to develop Group wide sustainability targets. - Progressing the Carbon Reduction Plan to reduce our carbon footprint. - Seek to identify other sustainability targets that it can report against. - Focus on continuous improvement of the Company's activities to ensure efficient and economic utilization of available resources. - Focusing on reducing the circles of consumption by solving global recycling problems at a local level. - Continue in its journey towards integrated reporting.